($\mathfrak{S}_p \times \mathfrak{S}_q$)-Invariant Graphical Parking Functions: Classification of for which is -invariant

-*Note that it is possible for a graph $G$ to satisfy more than one of the characterizations in Theorem \ref{maintheorem}. \\
+Note that it is possible for a graph $G$ to satisfy more than one of the characterizations in Theorem \ref{maintheorem}.
+Graphs of the form $G_1 \cupdot G_2$, where $G_1$ and $ G_2$ are graphs described in Section 2.2, are special cases spread in cases (iii)--(vi).

-Our approach for proving Theorem~\ref{maintheorem} will be piecemeal: after proving some initial results concerning graphs whose $G$-parking functions have the required invariance property in Subsection \ref{subsection 6.1}, we will separately consider the case where $G_A$ is connected (with $G_B$ either connected or not) in Subsection \ref{subsection 6.2} and the case where neither $G_A$ nor $G_B$ is connected in Subsection \ref{subsection 6.3}.
-We will be heavily utilizing Gaydarov and Hopkins' results on the one dimensional case to characterize the possible structures of both $G_A$ and $G_B$ under both sets of assumptions.
+Our approach for proving Theorem~\ref{maintheorem} will be piecemeal: after proving some initial results concerning graphs whose $G$-parking functions have the required invariance property in Subsection \ref{subsec:property}, we separately consider the case where $G_A$ is connected (with $G_B$ either connected or not) in Subsection \ref{subsec:connect} and the case where neither $G_A$ nor $G_B$ is connected in Subsection \ref{subsec:not-connect}.
+Our proofs heavily utilize Gaydarov and Hopkins' results on the one dimensional case to characterize the possible structures of both $G_A$ and $G_B$.

-\subsection{Some properties of $G$ and $\mathcal{PF}(G)$}
+\subsection{Some properties of $G$ and $\cpf(G)$}

-In this subsection, we establish some preliminary results concerning graphs $G$ for which $\mathcal{PF}(G)$ is invariant under action by $\mathfrak{S}_p \times \mathfrak{S}_q$.
+In this subsection, we establish some preliminary results concerning graphs $G$ for which $\cpf(G)$ is invariant under the action of $\mathfrak{S}_p \times \mathfrak{S}_q$.
 As in \cite{GH16}, $\mathcal{I}(G) \subseteq V(G)$ will denote the set of vertices in $A \cup B$ which are not cut vertices.
 Note that since $G$ is assumed to be connected, the deletion of a cut vertex always yields a disconnected graph.